BSc, DC, MSc, PG Cert. (Med. Ed.), ICSSD, FEAC, CCEP, FHEA - Course Leader and Clinical Tutor

 - General Chiropractic Council

-- Chiropractic effect on human strength via cognitive dynamics
+- Chiropractic effect on human strength via contextual dynamics

-- Special interest in gait analysis incorporating effective analysis of the neuro-immuno-musculo-skeletal system, its symbiotic relationship along the kinetic chain and how this influences human’s agility, balance, coordination and stability.
+- Special interest in gait analysis incorporating effective analysis of the neuro-musculoskeletal system, and its reciprocal influences human’s agility, balance, coordination and stability.

 - Clinical Tutor